nikitaeverywhere/container-echo/readme.md

 # container-echo

 A simple container that listens on port 80 (or on the `PORT` environment variable if provided).
+Useful for debugging containerized environments (Kubernetes, [Cloud Run](https://cloud.google.com/run), etc), or just as a demo container.

 Usage
 -----